persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 Different actions are available through the context menu of the model (by right click):
   - **Rename**: Rename the model
   - **Define the model**: Open a new window to define the model
+  - **Duplicate the model**: Create a copy of the model in the study tree
   - **Remove**: Remove the model and all the analyses depending on it

 .. image:: /user_manual/graphical_interface/physical_model/physicalModelNameContextMenu.png